I’d like to risk using myself as an example in talking about self-esteem.

 Now, I’m 45 years old and I know that no one stays on any mountain peak indefinitely; so even if this post garnishes massive amounts of positive attention I know better than to think, game over, I did it, or that my self-esteem will stay up high.

 If I am growing continuously trying new and creative things I will feel not so sure and have “low self-esteem” feelings again and again.
 What concerns me is when we are so quick to label children and evaluate their self-esteem.
 If self-esteem is going to be up and down over the course of their lives situationally as they try new things, wouldn’t it be far more valuable to focus instead on Self-compassion?
+For a quick taste of what a Self-compassion practice might look like check out my post here.

 Do we want to risk our kids having a sense that we are worried about their self-esteem?
 Wouldn’t it be better to show them, and ourselves, how to meet ourselves with kindness, no matter where we are, who we are with, or what we are doing?